l2beat/l2beat/packages/frontend/src/pages/definitions/maturity.md

-## Ratings - milestones for rollups
+## Maturitys - milestones for rollups

 ### Challenge